gessicacss/My-Wallet-back/README.md

 #### <span style='font-weight:bold;'>POST</span> /signIn

-A route that will allow the user to logIn, if there's no user with the given e-mail registered it'll return a 404 status code error, if the password doesn't match with the ones given on signUp, it'll return a 401 status code error.
+A route that will allow the user to sign in.
+If there's no user with the given e-mail registered it'll return a 404 status code error, if the password doesn't match with the ones given on signUp, it'll return a 401 status code error.
 It'll give a token as a response.

 All routes after signIn will need an authentication token:
 ```